mittons/journaling-framework/README.md

 ## 🧪 Current Status

-This is a **private work in progress**.
+> 🌱 Seeded: 2025-07-03 at 23:59:59 UTC
+> 🌐 Surfaced: 2025-07-15

+This project is now **at the activation threshold**.
+It began as a private seed and will be offered as a living structure — open to observation, reflection, or adaptation.
 The structure is evolving as clarity emerges.
 Future updates may include:
 - An epistemic framing layer.
 - Optional export tools for viewing or sharing entries.